Tamar Braxton Slams ‘Petty’ ‘The Real’ For Hiring Her Friends As Co-Hosts

 “It’s whatever,” Braxton captioned the photo of herself and Vince on Instagram, which appeared to be taking aim at her former show and her friends as she posted the snap on the same day Shekinah Jo slipped into her vacant seat on the daytime talk show, taking over from another of Tamar’s friends NeNe Leakes who served a guest co-host on the show last week.

-While Tamar didn’t explicitly mention The Real in her post, fans were quick to claim that Braxton’s sweet photo with Vince was aimed at her former talk show, as the Braxton Family Values star has been caught in an increasingly nasty feud with her former co-hosts who have remained on the series, Loni Love, Adrienne Bailon, Jeannie Mai and Tamera Mowry-Housley ever since she was fired back in May.
+While Tamar didn’t explicitly mention The Real in her post, fans were quick to claim that Braxton’s sweet photo with Vince was aimed at her former talk show as the Braxton Family Values star has been caught in an increasingly nasty feud with her former co-hosts who have remained on the series, Loni Love, Adrienne Bailon, Jeannie Mai, and Tamera Mowry-Housley ever since she was fired back in May.

 “I love your love, Tamar I miss you on the show they keep trying to fill your spot but no one can compare to you!!!”
 Instagram user @only1marythornton commented on the post referring to The Real’s revolving door of guest co-hosts, while @detonciaI commented, “waited long [enough] to say….
 The Real seems to not be so real without the realness of ‘real’ energy you not just brought to the table, but inside of who you are!!!!”